Passion and patience at the outset can seem to be unlikely partners.

 Creating Hoe and Shovel gardens has been a most rewarding endeavor.
 That said, it hasn't been without its failures.
 It has been a get-your-hands-dirty, one project at a time, build-it-from-the-ground-up-effort.

 In this post wouldn't it be kind of fun to have a look back at some points of that progression?
 If one single person is encouraged to KEEP growing or to START growing their own space it would be worth every minute of putting this post together.
 My intent is to encourage you at whatever level you find your gardening skills.

 Many of the choices I made early-on were without knowledge of Florida-Friendly principles or the environmentally sustainable practices I adhere to now.

-An example being common sense prevailed when making the determination to add fallen oak leaves and (cold) composted grass clippings to all the planting beds in lieu of purchased mulches that tended to be expensive.
+An example being that common sense prevailed when deciding to add fallen oak leaves and (cold) composted grass clippings to all the planting beds in lieu of purchased mulches that tended to be expensive.
 Little did I realize how much good nutrition those broken down leaves and unscientific composting were adding to my plantings.
 It made practical sense then as it does even now.

 Inspired by my daughter's discovery of the above photo (actually I've put two together for a more panoramic view) from her own box of memories ~~ this idea to travel back to the beginnings of this garden was conceived.
 She recently handed the pictures to me expressing how remarkable it is that the back gardens have turned into a little haven of plant-life compared to the expanse of grassy lawn she and her 2 brothers grew up with.

 Endless games of every sport were played across three adjoining yards and the boys even turned the woods behind us into dirt bike trails.
 The four oak trees and one drake elm (since removed) you see above were planted in 1991 at a cost of $10.00 each.
-The width of the their trunks only an inch or so in diameter.
+The width of the each trunk only an inch or so in diameter.

 All I really knew back then was that I wanted to create some shade in a barren back yard.